Updated: Jun 10

 Run information sessions for participants

-Provide and promote information to help develop market capacity
+Provide and promote information to help develop the market capacity

-Run information session on topics of interest for support coordinator
+Run information sessions on topics of interest for the support coordinator